 Keep all the records.

 Safely keep all the important documents related to your insurance policy and your wedding expenses.
 These documents include all the receipts and invoices from the payments and deposits you have made in connection to your big day.
 Even the receipt of your wedding ring should also be kept!
 Your receipts can serve as your evidence when you want to file an insurance claim in the future.

 Contact your insurance provider as soon as possible.

-If any unexpected event happens that results in the postponement, cancellation of your wedding day, or any liability in relation to your wedding — it is important that you immediately contact your insurance provider in order to know if such an unfortunate event or accident is covered by your insurance policy.
+If any unexpected event happens that results in the postponement, cancellation of your wedding day, or any liability in relation to your wedding — it is important that you immediately contact your insurance provider in order to know if such an unfortunate event or accident is part of your insurance policy.
 This way, your insurance provider can promptly assist you in making a proper insurance claim.
 Make sure that you properly explain your circumstances in detail to your insurance provider, so that they can guide you in filing your insurance claim.

 File a claim

 The process of filing an insurance claim may differ depending on the specific insurance company involved.
 Check your insurance provider’s website or contact them to inquire about their insurance claim process.
-But one thing that you should know about filing an insurance claim is that you should do it as soon as possible.
+One thing that you should know about filing an insurance claim is that you should do it as soon as possible.
 In this way, they can be promptly notified about your claim and resolve it at the earliest possible time.

 Back your claim with evidence

 Once your insurance provider receives your claim, they will investigate to verify the authenticity of your claim and determine the proper amount of financial compensation they can give you.
 As such, you must provide pieces of evidence to bolster your insurance claim.
 Receipts, invoices, and other proof of payment that you kept in relation to your wedding expenses must be presented alongside your insurance claim.
 Other relevant evidence, like pictures and videos of the incident, can also help prove your insurance claim.